-He/she must have completed at least 18 months of civilian service and, at the time of death, must have held a position which was subject to the Civil Service Retirement System.
-If an employee does not have 18 months of service and dies, his or her spouse, survivors or estate is entitled to a lump-sum payment equal to the amount paid into the Civil Service Retirement Fund by the employee plus applicable interest, if any.
+The employee must have completed at least 18 months of civilian service and, at the time of death, must have held a position which was subject to the Civil Service Retirement System.
+If an employee does not have 18 months of service and dies, their spouse, survivors or estate is entitled to a lump-sum payment equal to the amount paid into the Civil Service Retirement Fund by the employee plus applicable interest, if any.